Jessica Gillespie, MS Ed

 Jessica began her career as an educator and adventure facilitator teaching social studies and English in a therapeutic, emotional support high school.
 She then served as the evaluation specialist for a regional, non-profit organization and a statewide coordinator for 21st CCLC out-of-school time programs.
 Jessica expanded her research experience while at the Consortium for Policy Research in Education (CPRE) where she led a rigorous mixed-method, longitudinal evaluation of the national scale-up of the Reading Recovery program, an early-literacy intervention, and one of the first federally funded, Investing in Innovation (i3) awards.

 Jessica earned a B.A. in Urban Studies from the University of Pennsylvania and a MS.Ed. from Temple University.
-Jessica is the proud mother of a 12-year-old boy and a proud resident of the Point Breeze neighborhood in South Philadelphia—both of which inspire her to continually seek out disruptive solutions and reinforce her staunch belief in the unlimited potential of every individual, every family, and every community.
+Jessica is the proud mother of a teenage boy and a proud resident of the Point Breeze neighborhood in South Philadelphia—both of which inspire her to continually seek out disruptive solutions and reinforce her staunch belief in the unlimited potential of every individual, every family, and every community.